wp-plugins/wp-imageflow2/readme.txt

 1. Use the built-in Wordpress gallery use the shortcode [wp-imageflow2]
 2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]

 You can configure the background color, text color, container width and choose black or white for the scrollbar.
+Auto-rotation of the images is now supported.

 When using the built in Wordpress gallery, the photo title will be displayed below each image.
 When using a subfolder gallery, the image name will be displayed below each image.

 For a built-in gallery, the image may link to either the large size image or an external url.

+= Auto Rotation =

+When auto rotation is enabled, the images will automatically rotate through the carousel.
+You may configure the pause time between rotations.
+Once the end of the gallery is reached it flows back to the beginning and starts again.
+The rotation will pause when the mouse hovers over the bounding div.
+Once an image is clicked and expanded into the Lightbox display the auto rotation is suspended.

 [Demo](http://www.stofko.ca/wp-imageflow2-wordpress-plugin/)